RONALDMASLOG2024-2025/RONALDMASLOG2024-2025/README.md

 - 🔭 I’m currently working on my homework HAHAHA
 - 🌱 I’m currently learning DevOps
-- 👯 I’m looking to collaborate on with human
+- 👯 I’m looking to collaborate with human
 - 🤔 I’m looking for help
 - 💬 Ask me about incredible ideas
 - 📫 How to reach me: I dunno